theirix/omnifiles/README.md

 ## License information

 Please consult with the LICENSE.txt for license information.
+It is MIT by the way.